mirbeta/OpenMir2/README.md

 ### How to use
 ## Client
-    *  You can build a game client using the Dephi source code you can also choose the game client we build for you.
+    *  You can build the game client yourself from the Delphi source code or use the game client files we provide.
 * How to download the Delphi game client
     * Please use the search engine to search for blood legend source code yourself.
 * Use our game client